 8. Develop a comprehensive report on women and incontinence to raise awareness and encourage action across Europe.

 The existing evidence base of research on incontinence and women in Europe must be reviewed.
 Incontinence should be explored across the lifespan, including its link to other health conditions.
 The biological, physiological, social, caregiving, employment and economic factors must be examined in relation to incontinence.
 Highlight current challenges and give examples of best practice.
 Based on the existing evidence based, policy, programming and practice solutions must be proposed and supported, particularly those that foster collaboration with relevant stakeholder

-A warm thank you to our expert reviewers:
+We are grateful to our expert reviewers: